-Spaghetti all'assassina is a dish from Bari cuisine made with blanched spaghetti or vermicelli cooked in a pan (traditionally iron) with hand-crushed peeled tomatoes, garlic, and fresh chili pepper until the tomato dries, creating a surface browning.
-During preparation, the hand-crushed peeled tomatoes, when in contact with the boiling oil, create a flare and smoke from which the smoky flavor of the dish derives.
-In its variations, the pasta is risotto-style, toasted, placed directly raw in the pan, or tomato concentrate, sometimes diluted in water, is used instead of peeled tomatoes.
+Spaghetti all'assassina is a dish from Bari cuisine made with spaghetti or vermicelli blanched and then cooked in a skillet (traditionally iron) with peeled tomatoes crushed by hand, garlic and fresh chili until the tomato dries and creates a surface browning.
+During preparation, the hand-crushed peeled tomatoes, when they come into contact with the hot oil, can produce a flare and smoke that give the dish its smoky note.
+In its variations, the pasta may be cooked risotto-style, toasted, placed raw directly in the pan, or tomato paste, sometimes diluted in water, can be used instead of peeled tomatoes.

-In a pot, bring the water to a boil and dissolve the tomato concentrate in it.
+In a pot, bring the water to a boil and dissolve the tomato paste in it.

 Add a teaspoon of coarse salt.

-In a large pan with a heavy bottom, heat the oil, chopped garlic, and chili pepper.
+In a wide heavy-bottomed skillet, heat the oil, the chopped garlic and the chili pepper.

-When it starts to sizzle, pour in the tomato puree and a teaspoon of sugar.
-Reduce it over medium heat.
+When everything begins to sizzle, pour in the tomato passata and a teaspoon of sugar.
+Let it reduce over medium heat.

-Place the spaghetti in the pan and let them brown slightly without stirring too much.
+Place the spaghetti in the skillet and let them lightly toast without stirring them too much.

-Begin to pour, little by little with a ladle, the water with the previously prepared tomato concentrate.
-Do not stir too much.
+Begin pouring, little by little with a ladle, the tomato-infused water prepared earlier.
+Do not stir them too much.

-After about 7 minutes, add the previously washed and chopped cherry tomatoes.
+After about 7 minutes add the cherry tomatoes, previously washed and cut into pieces.
 Continue cooking for another 5 minutes.

-Let the spaghetti dry well so that the sauce thickens.
+Let the spaghetti dry well so the sauce thickens.

 Finally, plate and garnish with fresh basil and a drizzle of olive oil.

-Perfect to enjoy even the next day, when the flavors blend further.
+Perfect to enjoy the next day as well, when the flavors meld further.

 For an extra touch, you can add some chopped black olives to the sauce.